linrunner/tlp-doc/faq/radio.rst

 Bluetooth devices hang, disconnect or do not pair
 -------------------------------------------------
 Cause: most internal laptop bluetooth devices and all external bluetooth dongles are USB devices.
-Some do not implement autosuspend mode properly, giving trouble to connected devices or preventing discovery or pairing.
+Some do not implement autosuspend properly, giving trouble to connected devices or preventing discovery or pairing.

 Solution: configure ::